quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 :p How did DeepMind train the RL policy network in the second stage?
 ??x
 DeepMind trained the RL policy network through policy gradient reinforcement learning, where weights were updated at each time step to maximize expected outcome.
-The process involved playing games between the current RL policy network \( p_{\rho} \) and a randomly selected previous iteration of the same network.
+The process involved playing games between the current RL policy network $p_{\rho}$ and a randomly selected previous iteration of the same network.

 ```java
 // Pseudocode for updating weights in RL training